 - Saturday: Closed

 - Sunday: Closed

 headspace Bankstown is operated by Flourish Australia.
-All headspace services are funded by the Australian Government Department of Health.
+All headspace services are funded by the Australian Government Department of Health and Aged Care.
 Administration of funding is carried out by the headspace centre’s local Primary Health Network, in this case, South Western Sydney (South Western Sydney PHN).

 Mental health workers – which may include psychologists, psychiatrists, counsellors and other workers – that can help if you're just not feeling yourself.

 Sexual health screenings on site or links to local services.

 Workers either on site or linked to the centre who can assist you with work or study opportunities.

 Centres have a range of programs and activities for young people.
 Just ask your centre what they have on.

 Your GP can refer you to see a specialist youth psychiatrist for bulk billed assessment and management advice for mental health issues.